lunacookies/dotfiles-old/README.md

 1. Run `stow.sh`

-## Contact

-You can find me on [reddit](https://reddit.com/u/aramisreddit), [twitter](https://twitter.com/aramistweets).
 Feel free to have a poke around, and steal anything you may find useful.

 ## Note